knisht/cpp-course-2018/README.md

 ## 5. GUI tool for detecting equal files in your filesystem.
   This quite useful tool can pretty-print your directory content and suggest you to remove duplicates.
 Written with Qt framework.

+## 6. Librarian - tool for searching string in text files
+  Librarian is what you need if you don't like command-line tools like grep.
+It can index your filesystem and rapidly find all files that contain your desired string.
+Written with Qt(5.11) framework.